 How the IOC finances a better world through sport

 The Olympic Games generate substantial revenues almost unparalleled across the sporting world.
-In total, through the sale of broadcasting and marketing rights, as well as other income streams, the revenue for the Olympiad that spans 2013 to 2016, covering the Olympic Winter Games Sochi 2014 and the Olympic Games Rio 2016, was USD 5.7 billion.
+In total, through the sale of broadcasting and marketing rights, as well as other income streams, the revenue for the Olympiad that spans 2017 to 2020/21, covering the Olympic Winter Games PyeongChang 2018 and the Olympic Games Tokyo 2020, was USD 7.6 billion.

 Ninety per cent distributed to sport and athlete development across the globe

 Because the IOC is a non-profit organisation, 90 per cent of the revenues from the Games go straight back into sport and athlete development.
-In total, around USD 2.5 billion is put towards the staging of the Olympic Games, to ease the financial burden on the host cities.
-From Athens 2004 to Rio 2016 (Summer Games), and from Salt Lake City 2002 to PyeongChang 2018, the IOC has increased its contribution towards the success of the Games by 60 per cent, allocating a total of USD 1.53 billion for Rio 2016 and USD 887 million for PyeongChang 2018.
+In total, around USD 2.8 billion is put towards the staging of the Olympic Games, to ease the financial burden on the host cities.
+From Athens 2004 to Tokyo 2020 (Summer Games), and from Salt Lake City 2002 to PyeongChang 2018 (Winter Games), the IOC has increased its contribution towards the success of the Games, allocating a total of USD 1,892 million for Tokyo 2020 (including some costs of the postponement of the Olympic Games Tokyo 2020) and USD 887 million for PyeongChang 2018.
 A considerable sum is also put towards the cost of staging the Youth Olympic Games every two years.

 Fifty per cent of WADA’s budget comes from the IOC